UKHomeOffice/application-container-platform/docs/how-to-docs/private-npm-registry.md

 ##### Request a bot token for artifactory

-You can do this through the [ACP Hub](https://hub.acp.homeoffice.gov.uk/help/support/requests/new/artifactory-bot).
-You'll need to provide a username for the bot when you create it.
+You can do this through the [ACP Support Portal](https://support.acp.homeoffice.gov.uk/servicedesk/customer/portal/1/create/30).

 One of the ACP team will create a token and send it to you as an encrypted gpg file via email.